mikakorkiakoski/TheAmazingPortfolio/README.md

 ### 5/5 Effective use of asynchronous data to enhance user experience (like filtering, sorting).

 I don't GET any asynchronous data to my webpage with asynchronous calls and i don't even have any data i would need to GET.
 I only POST asynchronous data to my sheet with call.
-To enhance user experience there, my program puts name, email, and message to their own sections and to their own lines.
+To enhance user experience in the sheet, my program puts name, email, and message to their own sections and to their own lines.
+Also as i said, when asynchronous call is being made, the user can see when fetch call is posting to sheet, and the user can see when posting is successful or not.